 Beauty and personal care is slated for a moderate performance over the forecast period, with the essential status of many key categories, population growth and incremental improvements in the financial situations of a certain proportion of consumers all expected to contribute to the positive growth.
-As the impact of the COVID-19 pandemic wanes, the pressure on household incomes that the pandemic created due to the interruptions that it caused to commercial activity in key sectors will inevitably recede.
+However, high inflation is expected to remain in effect, resulting in pressure on demand across industry, especially in categories in which products are regarded as non-essential.

 Files are delivered directly into your account soon after payment is received and any tax certification is verified (where applicable).